African Americans as minority

 In limited ways some individual and collective relocations by African Americans imitate aspects of the immigrant narrative:

-Slaves escaping from South to North gained greater freedom and some rights of citizenship.
+Slaves escaping from South to North gained greater freedom and some rights of citizenship, though discrimination prevailed in housing and marriage arrangements.

 "Exodusters": after Emancipation, African American families and communities founded all-black towns in Kansas and in Oklahoma territory (also Florida?)